Behar Neziri

 Behar Neziri (born 6 January 2003) is a Kosovan professional footballer who plays as a defensive midfielder for the Swiss Super League club St. Gallen.
-Born in Germany, he plays for Kosovo internationally.
+Born in Germany, he is a Kosovo youth international.

 Club career

-A youth product of the German clubs FC Augsburg and Bayern Munich, Neziri signed a contract with Bayern on 30 April 2021 until 2023.
-He debuted with Bayern Munich II in the Regionalliga in 2022.
-On 3 July 2023, he transferred to St. Gallen on a contract until 2025 and was assigned to their reserves in the Promotion League.
-In August 2024, he extended his contract until 2026 and joined FC Wil on loan for the 2024–25 season in the Swiss Challenge League.
-In the summer of 2025, he returned to St. Gallen and was promoted to their senior team, extending his contract until 2028.
+A youth product of German club FC Augsburg, Neziri joined the youth academy of Bundesliga giants Bayern Munich in 2016, and signed a contract with the latter on 30 April 2021 until 2023.
+He made his professional debut with Bayern Munich II in the Regionalliga in 2022.

+On 3 July 2023, Neziri transferred to Swiss Super League club St. Gallen, signing a contract until 2025 and was assigned to their reserves in the Promotion League.

+In August 2024, he extended his contract with St. Gallen until 2026, and joined FC Wil on loan for the 2024–25 season in the Swiss Challenge League.

+In the summer of 2025, Neziri returned to St. Gallen and was promoted to their senior team, extending his contract until 2028.

 International career

-Born in Germany, Neziri is of Kosovan descent and holds dual German-Kosovan citizenship.
+Born in Lauingen, Germany, Neziri is of Kosovan descent and holds dual German-Kosovan citizenship.
 He is a youth international for Kosovo, having played up to the Kosovo U21s.